qingh2o/Readme-Generator-Node/README.md

   ## Questions

   If you have any questions about the repo, open an issue or contact me directly at qingqingyang@hotmail.co.uk.
-You can find more of my work at my GitHub [qingh2o](https://github.com/qingh2o/).
+You can find more of my work at GitHub [qingh2o](https://github.com/qingh2o/).